- Home

 - School of Communication and the Arts – DRAFT

-School of Communication and the Arts Learn how to engage audiences through words and visuals.
+School of Communication and the Arts Learn How to Engage Audiences Through Words and Visuals

 The School of Communication and the Arts brings together storytelling, media, and creative expression in a way that reflects how people connect in today’s world.
-Communication is constantly evolving – from digital platforms and social media to film, journalism, and design –and this school is built to help you explore those changes with intention and clarity.
+Communication continues to evolve across digital platforms, social media, film, journalism, and design.
+These online communication programs are designed to help you study how messages are created, shared, and understood across these spaces while considering the responsibility that comes with shaping communication.

-- creative industries such as film, design, and visual arts
+- Creative industries such as film, design, and visual arts

-- digital platforms and social media spaces
+- Digital platforms and social media spaces

-- media and journalism environments
+- Media and journalism environments

-- professional settings that rely on clear and strategic communication
+- Professional settings that rely on clear and strategic communication

 Backed by a brick-and-mortar campus ranked as Niche.com’s #2 Best College Campus in America for 2026